Iheb-AG/ecommerceBackendAPI/README.md

-Here’s a template for a GitHub README file for an e-commerce backend built with Node.js and MongoDB:

----

 # 🛒 E-Commerce Backend

 This is a Node.js and MongoDB-based backend for an e-commerce application.
 It includes key features such as user authentication, product management, order processing, and more.